plone/documentation/manage/upgrading/version_specific_migration/p25_to_p30_upgrade/updating_addons_p30.rst

 If you do not remove the action, the user will see two "Sharing" tabs.

-For an example of the canonical set of actions and aliases, see "the GenericSetup definition of the Document FTI":http://dev.plone.org/plone/browser/CMFPlone/trunk/profiles/default/types/Document.xml.
+For an example of the canonical set of actions and aliases, see `the GenericSetup definition of the Document FTI <https://github.com/plone/Products.CMFPlone/blob/3.0/profiles/default/types/Document.xml>`__.
 Of course, you may not need the 'References', 'History' or 'External Edit' actions in your own types.

 Multi page schemas